SharkSnack/shiren-6/content/dungeons/sacred-ocean-tunnel.md

 Use sacred items with high base stats as your main equipment instead of choosing based on runes.<br/>Aim for a minimum of 10 item strength, 15 is comfortable, and 20 pretty much ensures safety.<br/>If your stats are too low, you'll struggle against Mid Chintala (3-10F) and other enemies from 5F.<br/>Whopping Harisen + Zabuton has fantastic resonance, so it can be worth using despite lower stats.

-Equipment is common, so there's a higher risk of equipping a cursed item if you check every item.<br/>If you just want to check upgrade value, use a Synthesis Pot and synthesize the items instead,<br/>since weapons or shields that synthesize successfully will automatically become identified.
+Equipment is common, so there's a higher risk of equipping a cursed item if you check every item.<br/>If you only want to check upgrade value, use a Synthesis Pot and synthesize the items instead,<br/>since weapons or shields that synthesize successfully will automatically become identified.

 ##### Weapon Runes